JiaZhang816/Dopa/Dopa-master/README.md

 - Upload and download for files

-# This website is built by Vince Ling as the final project at Coding Dojo Python stack.For bugs for suggestion, email: ldkxnb@gmail.com
+# This website is built by Jia Zhang as the final project at Coding Dojo Python stack.For bugs for suggestion, email: jzhang50@usc.edu